jim-collier/x9git/project/backlog.md

 ### Features and enhancements

-- 🔘 'git_notes_and_oneliners.md': Move the current commands under a "Bash" section, and add a "PowerShell" section below it, with pwsh v7 parity versions of the same one-liners.

 - 🛠️ CICD process (full spec in private notes):

 	- ✅ `cicd.bash`: `-q|--quiet`, `-m|--msg|--message`, prompt for commit message when neither given (CTRL+C aborts); silkterm output style; `fEcho`/`fParseArgs` conventions.